The Blacksmith Team

 Over the last 10 years I have established my career in the dynamic area of capability development, gaining my skills and experience in specialist roles across a broad range of organisations, most recently within the New Zealand public service.
 I understand that investing in people starts with the leaders of a business who are entrusted with engaging their teams to perform at a high level.

 My experience includes developing and implementing competency frameworks; analysing development needs at the organisational, team, and individual level; coaching managers to fulfil their responsibilities as people managers; facilitation; and designing and delivering innovative learning opportunities that translate into real-world, on-the-job improved performance.

 I bring with me a unique energy that enables me to bring out the best in others and build rapport with both senior leaders and business-wide.
 It is rewarding to work with businesses committed to helping its people recognise and achieve their potential through a personal connection with a shared purpose.
-As such, I have a strong connection to our mission at Blacksmith – to make the world a better [work] place.
+As such, I have a strong connection to our mission at Blacksmith – to make our world a better workplace.